dtap001/techie-tales/_posts/2024-11-24-linux-ansible.md

 - first it will ask for your new machine hostname.
 This hostname is important because configurations are separated based on it.
 This way you can have all of your machines configuration in one repository
 ![input your hostname](/assets/linux-ansible/input-your-hostname.png)

-- after this it will ask every configuration detail. only respond with Y if the default value is OK for you
+- after this it will ask every configuration detail. only respond with Y if the default value is OK for you.
+Make sure you set the username to the same as the currently logged in user!
 ![config](/assets/linux-ansible/config.png)

 - roles can be turned on and off.
 They contain apps and configurations for a specific purpose.